Who Has a Tried-N-True Anise Cookie Recipe?

 Hello!
 I'm so glad you enjoy anise cookies, they are one of my favorite treats as well.
 I have a fantastic recipe that I would love to share with you.
 It's a family recipe that has been passed down for generations and always turns out delicious.
 Are you ready to get baking? :)

-2. Can I substitute anise with another spice in the recipe?
+Can I substitute anise seed with another flavor?

 Similar Pampered Chef Threads